tang-, tact-, tast-, ting-, -tig -tag, -teg-

 2. The prevention of transmitting a disease by bodily contact: "As a nurse in the hospital, Sonja and other nurses, took anticontagious precautions as much as possible to avoid spreading diseases from one patient to another one."

-A condition in which the client experiences a loss of the sense of touch or feeling: "The patient was reassured that the atactilia which he was experiencing was transitory and would not last long."
+A condition in which a person experiences a loss of the sense of touch or feeling: George was reassured that the atactilia which he was experiencing was transitory and temporary and so it would not last much longer.

 attain (verb), attains; attained; attaining